ppy/osu-wiki/news/2026/2026-01-16-beatmap-spotlights-winter-2026.md

 ## Inside the Spotlights Team

-This season, we'd like to say farawell to two of the Spotlights Team Curators, thanks for your hard efforts towards making Beatmap Spotlights a better project!
+This season, we'd like to say farawell to two of the Spotlights Team Curators.
+Thanks for your hard efforts towards making Beatmap Spotlights a better project!

 - **osu!catch**:[Morusya](https://osu.ppy.sh/users/13681464)
 - **osu!taiko**: [Horiiizon](https://osu.ppy.sh/users/8071438)

 ---

 Join the [osu!
 Discord server](https://discord.com/invite/ppy) and head over to `#osu-spotlights` to talk about everything related to Beatmap Spotlights.
 You can also opt in to receive updates about seasons, playlists, and general announcements by assigning yourself the appropriate ping role in the `#welcome` channel.
-You can also find out more about the [Beatmap Spotlights](/wiki/Beatmap_Spotlights) on the osu! wiki.
+Additionally, you can find out more about the [Beatmap Spotlights](/wiki/Beatmap_Spotlights) on the osu! wiki.

 See you in the playlist lobbies!